 Below, I will mention some of the situations that usually happen in the kitchen.

 The oil pan on fire is dangerous, and the uncovered pan is the most dangerous.
 It’s best to use a deep wok with a lid.
 In the event of a fire in the pan, be sure to remember the safe fire extinguishing measures: first, turn off the fire or power; then cover the pan with a wet towel until the fire is extinguished.
 Never bring the burning pan out of the kitchen or water it.

 If you want to fry the food safely, I think you can consider using deep fryer instead that is safer and convenient.
-If you want your fried food healthy, you can choose to use air fryer that needn’t use any drop of oil.
+If you want your fried food healthy, you can choose to use air fryer that needn’t to use any drop of oil.